Chipsee/industrial-pi/README.md

 - Add CS12720RA4050 CS12800RA4101P CS19108RA4133P CS10768RA4150P CS19108RA4156P support.
 - Bug Fix: LCDTest of Hardwaretest application don't work.
-- Known bugs: CAN bus will fail to bring up.
+- Known bugs: CAN bus will fail to bring up if you don't add 120R resistor between CAN_H and CAN_L.

 **2021-10-30 V1:**

 - First release for Debian 11(bullseye)
-- Known bugs: CAN bus will fail to bring up.
+- Known bugs: CAN bus will fail to bring up if you don't add 120R resistor between CAN_H and CAN_L.

 **2020-12-02 V4:**